Bedford Child Custody Lawyer

 When making a determination about parental conservatorship and possession of the child, the court's primary consideration is always "the best interest of the child."
 The overriding policy of the Texas Family Code is to assure that both parents have frequent contact with their children and to encourage parents to share parenting responsibilities.
 The family courts will consider the safety and stability of the child's environment in its decisions.
 Like any family law matter, child custody battles can be arduous and stressful.

-It is imperative to have one of our family law attorneys to analyze your unique circumstances to provide counsel and guidance through these proceedings, so call our firm today!
+It is imperative to have one of our family law attorneys to analyze your unique circumstances to provide counsel and guidance through these proceedings, so call our family law firm in Bedford, TX, today!

 - The child's emotional and physical needs: The court may consider how a parent meets, or fails to meet, the emotional and physical needs of the child.

 - Age of the child: The needs of a child under age 3 are very different than the needs of a teenager.
 The family court will consider the age of the child in its determination.

 - Parent involvement: The family court in TX may consider whether both parents have been involved in child-rearing.
 For example, does one parent travel a lot for work?
 Does one parent have an inconsistent work schedule that affects the amount of time that parent can spend with the child?

 - The preference of the child: Starting at the age of 12, Texas family courts may consider the opinions of the child.

 - Past and potential harmful actions: A history and ongoing pattern of physical abuse or substance abuse can strongly affect the outcome of child custody cases, even resulting in supervised visitation.